Although President Abraham Lincoln is remembered for his eloquence and speeches, not many know about his fascination for an image.

 Since animals developed their sense of sight, those that could distinguish patterns or unusual details in the environment indicating potential threats of opportunities most rapidly, were at an advantage.
 Millions of years of evolution have shaped the human brain to have an immediate and precise perception of its environment.
 That is why, for example, more than half of our brain is dedicated to processing visual information, according to the Oxford Handbook of Cognitive Psychology, which explains the reason we are capable of decoding images so quickly.
 Based on the innate cerebral capacity of the human being, what infographics do is take information that would be difficult to absorb and convert it into shapes and colours that the brain is able to interpret at high speed.

 1. Infographics make information more attractive

 What interests people are facts, data and statistics.
-Infographics present them in an attractive way, which makes the information more effective than if it was only in words and numbers, because our brain enjoys colours, lines and forms.
-When we talk about infographics we are not talking about aesthetics but more about the communicative efficiency they provide.
+Infographics present them in an attractive way, which makes the information more effective than if it was only in words and numbers.
+Because our brain enjoys colors, lines and forms.
+Therefore, when we talk about infographics we are not talking about aesthetics but more about the communicative efficiency they provide.

 2. Infographics hold your attention

 Infographics immediately attract your attention.
 Whether on a computer screen or printed on paper, the colors and shapes of infographics always draw your attention.
 From a formal point of view, texts are all the same.
 Groups of letters following each other, which you don’t know are going to be of any interest to you until you have started to read the piece (for example, the title).
 In contrast, an infographic has already attracted your attention even before you know what it is about.
 Taking into account that our attention span is only 8,25 seconds, a text runs a high risk of going unnoticed.